axiom-crypto/axiom-sdk-core/README.md

 # Axiom SDK

 Axiom is a ZK coprocessor for Ethereum.
-Utilizing the properties of Zero Knowledge proofs, Axiom allows anyone to prove historical data on-chain and use that data in a smart contract.
+Utilizing the properties of Zero Knowledge proofs, Axiom allows anyone to prove historical data on-chain and trustlessly use that data in a smart contract.

-## Getting started
+# Getting started

 In order to get started, create a config object and pass it to a new Axiom class instance as follows: